 I have apparently survived the Covid pandemic.
 But this pandemic has been hard on me.
 Having had the Omicron variant, I am left without the strength I once had even though I am fully vaccinated.
 I have lost the power to be a substitute teacher, a job I love.
 The loss of the ability to teach in any form still drives me to tears.
 I am a prisoner in my room at home most days.
 My soul is in darkness, knowing that the end could be right around the corner.
 There is so much left to do, to say, to write down for those who come after so they can fail to read any of it and reinforce the cruel irony that informs the universe.
 I have stories and lessons and morals and meanings to give the world still if only someone is willing to listen.

 I am not afraid to die.
 I have no regrets.
 But I have been in a reverie about what has been in the past, what might have been, and what yet may be… if only I am granted the time.

-And, as always, I feel like I have writing yet to do.
-I am about to finish The Wizard in his Keep.
+And, as always, I feel like I have more writing yet to do.
+I am about to finish The Education of PoppenSparkle.
+And I have started He Rose on a Golden Wing, The Haunted Toystore, and AeroQuest 5.
 And I have stories beyond that to complete if I may.